What Is Cache And Its

 Importance For Your Gaming PC

 You may be wondering "what is cache?" and what has it got to do with my computer?
-Well, if you're building a fast gaming computer you will want to be aware of the importance of cache memory for when you choose your components.
+Well, if you're building a fast gaming computer it may help you make decisions between certain components if you're aware of the importance of cache memory.
 This article will explain what cache is and how it makes your games and other programs run faster.

 Most CPUs will have what's called as L1 and L2 cache memory.
 Some also have an L3 cache.
 Put simply, cache is a high speed type of memory that is used to store data that is likely to be used again.